ydb-platform/ydb/ydb/docs/en/core/devops/ansible/preparing-vms-with-terraform.md

   }
 ```

-If you are already using Terraform providers provided in the [official repository](https://registry.terraform.io/browse/providers), they will continue to work.
+If you already use Terraform providers provided in the [official repository](https://registry.terraform.io/browse/providers), they will continue to work.

 ## Deployment overview